 The first step is to sign up for a free 15-minute consultation (currently, phone only) to see if we are a good therapeutic fit.
 If so, I will add you to my wait list.
 My appointment openings are in the daytime on weekdays.
 If you are available for last-minute appointments, those opportunities come up from time to time.

-To book an introductory consultation, please complete the form below and I will get back to you within 48 hours, Monday to Friday.
+To book an introductory consultation, please complete the form below and I will get back to you within 48 hours, Tuesdays through Fridays.
 To arrange scheduling for your consultation, I will reply to you by email.
 If you would prefer a phone reply, please do not fill out this form, call me at 604-521-3404 to leave a message.
-Please note that all 15-minute consultations are held during daytime hours, usually mid-day.
-As the amount of requests for 15-minute consultations varies from week to week, the timeline of availability can range from 1 day to 2 weeks.
+Please note that all 15-minute consultations are held once a week during daytime hours on rotating days of the week.
+I am currently booking 15-minute consultations 3-4 weeks in advance.

 Thank you for your interest in my counselling services and I look forward to meeting you!